-If you experience recurrent miscarriages, your doctor may request for tests to find out the underlying cause.
-These tests include ultrasound of the reproductive organs and certain blood tests.
+If you experience recurrent miscarriages, your doctor may recommend some tests to find out the underlying cause.
+These may include one or more of the following:

-When in doubt, consult your obstetrician for more information about how you can prepare yourself to try for a child after a miscarriage.
+Remember that a health pregnancy after a miscarriage is possible.
+When in doubt, consult your obstetrician for more information about how you can prepare yourself to try for a child again.

 Article reviewed by Dr Clara Ong, obstetrician and gynaecologist at Gleneagles Hospital

-Marcin A. Pregnancy After Miscarriage: Answers to Your Questions, retrieved on 28 September 2020 from https://www.healthline.com/health/pregnancy/pregnancy-after-miscarriage.
-(13 November 2019)
+(13 November 2019) Marcin A. Pregnancy After Miscarriage: Answers to Your Questions.
+Retrieved 28 September 2020 from https://www.healthline.com/health/pregnancy/pregnancy-after-miscarriage

 (12 March 2019) Pregnancy after miscarriage: What you need to know.
 Retrieved 28 September 2020 from https://www.mayoclinic.org/healthy-lifestyle/getting-pregnant/in-depth/pregnancy-after-miscarriage/art-20044134